 Honestly, none of this slime making stuff is all that expensive and it will keep kids happily occupied for hours.
 And if made correctly, it’s not sticky and you shouldn’t have to worry about finding it all over your house.
 A word of caution, I would designate which mixing bowls and plastic spoons are “craft tools” before all your cooking utensils disappear!

 Christmas Gifts for Kids with Anxiety| Cell Phone

-I really, really thought long and hard about getting my 11 year-old a mobile phone.
-But as it turns out, its been one of the best purchases for her to date.
+I really, really thought long and hard about getting my 11-year-old a mobile phone.
+But as it turns out, it has been one of the best purchases for her to date.
 This year was the first year she’s had a cell phone of her own and I can say with every fiber of my being that it’s been an item of comfort for her.
 Last year, there were weekly (sometimes daily) phone calls from teachers that my daughter was struggling, in tears or having a really hard day.
 This year, cell phone in hand, she’s been able to let me know via text when she’s on the verge of coming unglued and I can coach her through it.
 Luckily, this has only happened twice and I kinda wish I would have gotten her a phone sooner for that reason.
 Just food-for-thought.

 P.S.
 You may have noticed I didn’t list fidget spinners.
 In my experience, they are pretty much a waste of money and the novelty wears off mighty quick.
-I have heard from many teacher friends that they truly loathe this gadgets because they tend to disrupt the whole class.
+I have heard from many teacher friends that they truly loathe these gadgets because they tend to disrupt the whole class.

 I hope these ideas will help in your holiday gift shopping efforts for the picky tween in your life.
-If you have some great gift ideas that fit into this category, please share in the comments below!
+If you have some great gift ideas that fit into this category, please share it in the comments below!